$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Introduction

 \subsection{Does (Co-)Sparsity Explain the Success (or Failure) of the Analysis Basis Pursuit?}

 As already foreshadowed by \eqref{eq:intro:anacoeff}, a central objective of the analysis formulation is to come up with an operator $\aop \in \R^{N \times n}$ that provides a coefficient vector $\aop \grtr$ of ``low complexity.''
 The traditional theory of compressed sensing---where $\aop$ is just the identity---would suggest that the sparsity of $\aop \grtr$ is the key concept to look at.
 Indeed, a large part of the related literature precisely builds upon this intuition.
-Although many of those approaches rely on different proof strategies, e.g., the $D$-RIP \cite{candes2011csdict} or an adapted null space property \cite{kabanava2015}, they eventually promote results of a very similar type: Recovery of $\grtr \in \R^n$ via \eqref{eq:intro:anabp} succeeds if the number of measurements obeys
+Although many of those approaches rely on different proof strategies, e.g., the $\dict$-RIP \cite{candes2011csdict} or conic geometry \cite{kabanava2015}, they eventually promote results of a very similar type: Recovery of $\grtr \in \R^n$ via \eqref{eq:intro:anabp} succeeds if the number of measurements obeys

-where $S \coloneqq \lnorm{\aop \grtr}[0]$ and $C > 0$ is a constant that might depend on $\aop$.
-This bound on the sampling rate clearly resembles classical guarantees for the basis pursuit \eqref{eq:intro:bp} and therefore forms a quite natural extension towards analysis sparsity.
+where $S \coloneqq \lnorm{\aop \grtr}[0]$ and $C > 0$ is a constant that might depend on $\aop$.\footnote{In order to indicate that $S$ is associated with the space of analysis coefficients $\R^N$, we have decided to use a capital letter, whereas small letters are perhaps more common in the literature when referring to sparsity.} This bound on the sampling rate clearly resembles classical guarantees for the basis pursuit \eqref{eq:intro:bp} and therefore forms a quite natural extension towards analysis sparsity.

 Another important branch of research takes a somewhat contrary perspective, and identifies the \emph{cosparsity} $L \coloneqq N - S$ as a crucial quantity for the success of the analysis model.
 A remarkable observation of \cite{nam2013} was that the location of vanishing coefficients in $\aop \grtr$ is the driving force behind the analysis formulation, rather than the number of non-zero components.
 This viewpoint naturally leads to the so-called \emph{cosparse signal model}, which is typically described by \emph{union-of-subspaces} \cite{blumensath2009}.
 Following this terminology, it has turned out that successful recovery via combinatorial searching can be guaranteed if the number of observations is of the order of the signal's manifold dimension \cite[Sec.~3]{nam2013}.
 However, such a simple relationship does not seem to carry over to tractable methods like \eqref{eq:intro:anabp}, see \cite{giryes2015}.
 Indeed, many sampling-rate bounds relying on cosparsity can be easily translated into sparsity-based statements, simply meaning that $S$ is replaced by $N - L$ in \eqref{eq:intro:boundliterature}, e.g., see \cite[Thm.
 1]{kabanava2015} or \cite[Thm.~3.8]{giryes2014}.